AICP’s 23rd Annual Conference

 Annual Conference is the time for us to recognize our National Officers, say “thank you” to those who are leaving our Board of Directors, and say “welcome” to those who are staying on and are being added to our Board of Directors.
 It is also a time for a passing of the gavel from our President to our Incoming President.

-Steve LeHew passed the gavel to our Incoming President, Ginny McHugh, at Tuesday’s business lunch.
-Ginny then introduced the members of her 2009-2010 Board of Directors.
+Ginny McHugh introduced our Incoming President, Nick Marrangoni, at Tuesday’s business lunch.
+Ginny then introduced the members of her 2010-2011 Board of Directors.
 We wish our Board well as they continue to pursue initiatives to enhance our association and strengthen our value offering within the insurance compliance industry.

 The Lennon Award was named after Robert Lennon, one of the association’s founding fathers, who was instrumental in our initial development as an organization and contributed years of service.
 He was so committed to our association that he even gave a session presentation over the phone — two days before he passed away.
 The winner of the Lennon Award is nominated by his/her peers, and the final selection is done by members of the Executive Committee.

-Congratulations, from the heart, Penny — a richly deserved honor — our 2009 Lennon Award recipient!
+Congratulations, Edward — our 2010 Lennon Award recipient!